kissmygritts/mitchellgritts/content/posts/2019-09-09-guide-to-r-vectors/index.md

 In `vector_5`, `1L` and `4L` are coerced from integers to doubles (floating point numbers).
 This example is a little more complex because it is possible to convert a double into an integer, however you'll lose data.
 The safer operation is to convert an integer into a double.

 This property of vectors is really important to understand.
 And while it may seem like a constraint, it is a very useful property.
-Since we know that a vector contains a set of data of the same type, we can safetly perform data operation on that vector.
+Since we know that a vector contains a set of data of the same type, we can safely perform data operation on that vector.

 ### Vector properties